rerrl/sat-tracker-in-rust/README.md

 **Common Issue:** The Tauri window may open blank initially while Vite finishes compiling.
 Simply right-click in the window and select "Reload" to refresh the page and the app will load properly.
 This is normal Tauri development behavior.

-- fix sat tracker import v1 (customizable fee for unrecorded events)
-- make sure add undocumented lumpsum works
 - TODO: complete the csv import from coinbase
 - TODO: complete the csv import from river
+- fix sat tracker import v1 (customizable fee for unrecorded events)
 - TODO: remove import v1 data button before release

 ## App Architecture & Tool System